|

 can see some of their projects here.

-members and guests can learn first hand of current developments in
+members and guests could learn first hand about current developments in

 amateur-built aircraft construction, engineering, and aviation